unikraft/eurosys21-artifacts/README.md

 | [`txt_01`](/experiments/txt_01_unikernel-boot-times/README.md) | Unikernel boot time baseline.  | 0h 21m   |
 | [`txt_02`](/experiments/txt_02_9pfs-boot-times/README.md)      |                               |          |

+## Repository structure

+We have organised this repository as follows:

+ * `experiments/` - All experiments are listed in this directory, each experiment has a corresponding `README.md` which explains in more detail how the experiment works and how to run it.
+Along with this, a `Makefile` is provided which can be used to:
+    - `prepare` the experiment, usually involving downloading and building relevant images, tools, and auxiliary services necessary for running the experiment;
+    - `run` which runs the experiment;
+    - `plot` which produces the figure or table; and,
+    - `clean` removes intermediate build files.

+ * `build/` - Intermediate build artifacts necessary for experiments to run.
+   This will be populated by the experiment's preparation (`prepare`) step;
+ * `support/` which contains definitions of container images, `Dockerfile`s, which are used by multiple experiments; and,
+ * `tools/` which contain programs which are used by multiple experiments.

 ## Prerequisites

 ### Hardware